Moms of boys: whether you have one boy or more, keep these tips in mind as you raise kind, curious, and confident kids in today’s world.

 “So, are you going to try for a girl?”

-3 lessons all moms of boys needs to teach
+3 lessons that moms of boys need to teach

 1. Be kind and gentle

 Kindness in boys can get lost, especially when we assume or value anything but.
-We praise their assertiveness, their speed, their ambitions.
-But we don’t always applaud them for their gentle and kind ways.
+We praise their assertiveness, their speed, their ambition—but we don’t always applaud them for their gentle ways or enduring tenderness.

-Let’s teach our boys that being kind and gentle goes a long way.
-We’re bringing up boys who:
+Let’s teach our boys that being kind goes a long way.
+Let’s bring up boys who: